reservoirpy/reservoirpy/CONTRIBUTING.rst

    objects living in several namespaces which creates confusion, see `<https://docs.python.org/2/howto/doanddont.html#language-constructs-you-should-not-use>`_.
-   Keeping the original namespace ensures naming consistency in the codebase and speeds up the code reviews: co-developpers and maintainers do not have to check if you are using the original module's method or if you have overwritten it.
+   Keeping the original namespace ensures naming consistency in the codebase and speeds up the code reviews: co-developers and maintainers do not have to check if you are using the original module's method or if you have overwritten it.